Couch to first half-marathon - what it taught me, ft. practical tips

 Special thanks to my friends, colleagues, mentors, the #Tracksmith community, and my PT @tj_master_personal_trainer (turning into a life coach, honestly) for making this possible.

-It began as a casual bet among friends—a bucket list challenge.
-I wanted to test my limits, and each stride became both an offering of peace to myself and a tribute to those I’ve carried in my heart.
+It began as a casual bet among friends — a bucket list challenge.
+I wanted to test my limits, and each stride became both an offering of peace to myself and a tribute to those I carry in my heart.

-A decade ago, back when I was an analyst in NYC, my VP ran her first marathon and shared her training journey with me.
+A decade ago, when I was an analyst in NYC, my VP ran her first marathon and shared her training journey with me.
 I was curious but never imagined I could run more than 5K.
-I had once been athletic—field hockey in high school, triathlon relays in Canada—but I hadn’t worked out in over ten years.
+I had once been athletic — field hockey in high school, triathlon relays in Canada — but I hadn’t worked out in over ten years.

 The atmosphere reminded me of high school game days.
 Families with dogs cheered, strangers clapped, and the city felt like one big community.